 For Records Requests Received after October 27, 2016

-NWHS is experiencing delays in getting records to that custodian in that the practice's electronic medical records host (INHS) has not yet been able to turnover the records to NWHS in a format that is complete and easily readable by a human.
-INHS is co-operating with NWHS to try to extract the patient data from their servers, but it appears to be stored by INHS in a manner in which it was embedded with other practice's data (INHS hosts electronic records for many practices).
-Extracting it into a database specific to NWHS patients, that can then be turned into a meaningful and readable record is a process that NWHS has been told will take several weeks to months for INHS to complete.
-Specifically what INHS has told us is that they began the process of extracting the data on December 28, 2016, and that it will take approximately 4 weeks to complete.
+INHS had since then been co-operating with NWHS to try to extract the patient data from their servers, but it appears to be stored by INHS in a manner in which it was embedded with other practice's data (INHS hosts electronic records for many practices).
+Extracting it into a database specific to NWHS patients, that can then be turned into a meaningful and readable record is a process that NWHS had been told will take several weeks to months for INHS to complete.
+Specifically what INHS had told us is that they began the process of extracting the data on December 28, 2016, and that it would take approximately 4 weeks to complete.
 (A few weeks ago, INHS updated NWHS that it would likely not be complete until mid-February, closer to 7 weeks from the date of that meeting).
 After that separation is completed by INHS, another company ("Ellkay") will need to help them convert that database into a single pdf of the complete medical record, readable by a human.
-That process, we understand, will take another 4 weeks approximately.
-INHS attempted to do this process on their own, when NWHS initially asked for their records back in September 2016.
+That process, we understand, will take another 4-12 weeks approximately.
+INHS attempted to do this archiving process on their own, without outside help, when NWHS initially asked for their records back in September 2016.
 However the sample of a medical records archive they gave us at that time only contained about 20% of the patients record, in the estimation of the licensed providers who examined these records, and thus was not acceptable as an archive, in that it was so incomplete and difficult to read.
 It did not contain any of our signed chart notes, office notes, operative reports or imaging reports, just many tables of data points that were difficult to make sense of.
-So INHS tells us they will need outside help and expertise - they have communicated to us that they do not have the expertise within their company at this time to complete this project of returning complete readable medical records to NWHS that would include our complete office documents.
-NWHS was able to locate expert outside help for INHS to do this conversion once they have the data extracted, but we have not yet confirmed that it will be an acceptable archive.
+So INHS told us they will need outside help and expertise - they had communicated to us that they do not have the expertise within their company at this time to complete this project of returning complete readable medical records to NWHS that would include our complete office documents.
+NWHS was able to locate expert outside help for INHS to do this conversion once they have the data extracted ("Ellkay"), but we have not yet confirmed that it will be an acceptable archive.
 We are hopeful though, based on initial conversations and meetings with Ellkay, and the fact that they have helped INHS to this in another similar situation in which INHS was unable to provide a complete archive on their own.

 Once INHS has extracted the database the next two steps are to: (1) have the data converted into a readable medical record, as the physicians and providers had originally documented it, in a pdf format, as above and (2) to turnover the readable pdfs to a HIPAA compliant medical records custodian for release to patients on request.